-EDITOR’S NOTE: This blog post is the third in a three-part series that explores the topic of cost reduction.
+EDITOR’S NOTE: This post is the third in a three-part series that explores the topic of cost reduction.
 We hope you enjoy these posts and find them useful.

 Welcome back!
-In the first blog post of this series, we identified six kinds of costs: piece price, quality requirements, non-recurring engineering (NRE), conflicts in goals, transaction and speed.
+In the first post of this series, we identified six kinds of costs: piece price, quality requirements, non-recurring engineering (NRE), conflicts in goals, transaction and speed.

 We also discussed piece price and quality requirements in detail.
 Our second post in the series focused on NRE and conflicts in goals.
 Here, in our final post of this series, we’ll explore how transaction and speed play a part in impacting a project’s cost.
 Let’s get started by looking at transaction as a cost driver.